GohomeHsiao/FcuBook/README.txt

 This is a trading platform with used books.

 To deploy this website,
 Step 1.
-Setup the database, you can find the sql file in folder "sql".
+Setup the database, you can find the sql file in folder "FcuBook-database".
 Step 2.
 Setup the configures of your database.

 Two files need to be modified,